Kenz-code/Kenz-code/README.md

 - 👋 Hi, I’m @Kenz-code
-- 👀 I’m interested in game dev in c++ and SDL2
+- 👀 I’m interested in game dev in godot
-- 🌱 I’m currently learning c++ and SDL2, i want to learn java
-- 💞️ I’m looking to collaborate on game with c++ and SDL2
+- 💞️ I’m looking to collaborate on game with godot
-- 📫 How to reach me Discord: KenboBai#2381
+- 📫 How to reach me Discord: Kenbo#2381

 <!---
 Kenz-code/Kenz-code is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.